Nakoleia: History

+It was a town of Phrygia Salutaris.
 The area was known for its fertility in late Roman times, thanks to the river Parthenios (Seyit Su), and was wooded in the late 4th century (it is now deforested).
 It was there that Valens defeated the usurper Procopius in 366 AD (see Battle of Thyatira); under Arcadius it was occupied by a garrison of Goths under Tribigild who revolted against the emperor in 399 AD.
 As many towns in the region, the town venerated especially the archangel Michael and at least one church is attested to him in the town.

 During the Byzantine-Arab wars in the 8th century, the town became a frequent target for Arab raids and was besieged several times.
 In 782, the town was temporarily captured by the Abbasid Caliphate in 782.
 Pantoleon the Deacon relates a story in the Miracula S. Michaelis in which attacking Arabs are forced to abandon their siege of the town by the intervention of the archangel after offending him by shooting with a catapult at his church.

 The armies of the First Crusade most likely passed by this town in 1097.
 The town was permanently conquered by the Seljuk Turks in the late 12th century who called it Kala'-i-Mashihya, the Christian Castle.